MisterSzled/Poly-Strat-Defi-Futures/README.md

 ## **Disclaimer**
 **Important Note**: This project is currently non-functional due to outdated dependencies and will require updates to restore full functionality.

 While live trading and backtesting both operate, the backtesting interface is not user-friendly and requires apriori knowledge of the project for effective use.
 Resolving this issue however is not a large task.

 ---

+### **Warning.** This is a trading tool.
+- __It uses your real wallets with your real tokens and runs your strategies__.
+- __It may contain bugs that will result in loss of funds or unexpected behavior__.
+- __You are responsible for any and all results of using this project__.
+- __Use entirely at your own risk__

+---

 ## Keeper